 My name is Chip Carter and I’m the founder of MudLotusHealth.
-I’m a wellness coach and perennial student/practitioner of healthy living.
-I’m also an ex-lotsa-things: software geek, CIO/CTO, devout manager, furniture maker, academician and musician.
-I live in Andover, MA with my wife Ingrid and my two children who have (mostly) flown the coop.
+I’m a wellness and leadership coach and a perennial practitioner of healthy living.
+I also direct operations and manage the staff at the Institute of Coaching at McLean Hospital, a Harvard Medical School Affiliate.
+Before professional coaching I was a software geek, CIO/CTO, devout manager, furniture maker, academician and musician.
 See the more detailed version of my bio here.

 MudLotusHealth (MLH) grew out of persistent, loosely connected threads of personal and professional experience.
 While I came to MLH after a diverse set of life experiments, I’m now driven by one theme; to empower my clients to optimize their wellness for high quality living.
 I now spend my time coaching and researching the most modern, evidence-based ways to facilitate integrated transformation; to bring the lotus to the surface from an ordinary substrate.
 I love to see the people I help get clear, connect with their vision and then thrive.